Jayavardhan56/APSSDC-SI-2/README.md

 This is a test repository created as part of the APSSDC Internship-2 to practice and demonstrate Git and GitHub fundamentals.

+Git is a automation software which interlinks our local machine with github and helps in continuous improvment and continuos delivery.

 🔧 Git Commands Practiced:

 git init – Initialize a new Git repository